What is a Quasi Experimental Design1

 The following are a few disadvantages of utilizing a quasi-experimental research design:

-• Risk of Confounding Bias: Lack of randomization makes it harder, or even impossible in some cases, to rule out confounding variables and their influence on the causal relationship being studied.
+• Risk of Confounding Bias: The absence of randomization in quasi-experimental designs complicates or even renders impossible, in some cases, the elimination of confounding variables and their impact on the causal relationship under investigation.

 • Low Internal Validity: Compared to true experiments, quasi-experimental studies have lower internal validity and therefore aren’t as effective in establishing causality.